 - macro story.
-We are at the late stage of a big bull market.
+For example, today we are at the late stage of a big bull market.
 Investors may want to change their macro allocations and reduce exposure to early stage equity Regardless of whether changing allocation is the right move, having the option to do so is clearly desirable.

-Liquidity is what makes Crypto Token Finance different from traditional crowdfunding.
+Liquidity is what makes Blockchain Token Finance different from traditional crowdfunding.
 Investors can source early stage deals through crowdfunding networks, but still need to wait for exit to get capital appreciation.

 Easy fractionalisation brings in new capital which enables liquidity

-Today an LP (Limited Partner aka High Net Worth) can sell early stage equity assets through Secondary Markets, but the supply of buyers are limited.
+Today an LP (Limited Partner aka High Net Worth Individual or Institution) can sell early stage equity assets through Secondary Markets, but the supply of buyers are limited.
 Easy fractionalisation brings in new capital (aka buyers), which enables liquidity.

 A Security Token is referred to as an Asset Token in some jurisdictions (e.g in Switzerland which is leading the pack in Crypto Token Finance).
 Any asset can be tokenised – it could be Public Equity, Private Equity, Real Estate, Funds, Bonds, Gold, Diamonds, IP Assets, etc.